crcarrick/commitmnt/README.md

 ### Advanced

-`initCommitment(config)` is a function that takes some configuration and returns you some utilities you can use to read and copy commits from your source repos.
+`initCommitment(config)` is a function that returns you some utilities you can use to read and copy commits from source repos.
 These utilities are exposed to help you in case you want to do something a little different (eg. only copy commits that occur on weekdays).

 The following is an example of combining the provided utilities to only copy commits from a source repo that occurred on weekdays.